twilight-wizard/nixmentors/Lab2-Databases/Lab2.md

 ##### /etc/postgresql/9.1/main/postgresql.conf

- - Main configuration file
+This is the main configuration file.
+Here is where you can set things like:

  - Set log level, log location, logging configuration
  - change port number it runs on
+ - change the address it listens for

 ##### /etc/postgresql/9.1/main/pg_hba.conf

- - Client authentication file
- - Who can connect and from where
+This is the client authentication file.
+It controls who can connect and from where.

+#### Mandatory Setup Instructions

+  - Edit /etc/postgresql/9.1/main/postgresql.conf
+    Uncomment the listen_address line and change it from 'localhost' to '*' so we can connect to it from places other than localhost
+  - Edit /etc/postgresql/9.1/main/pg_hba.conf
+    Add the following line to allow connections from the host lab computer `host all all 10.0.0.0/8 md5`
+  - Restart the postgres server in order to make your changes happen `sudo service postgresql restart`

-#### Exercises
+#### Additional Exercises
  - Following the guides in the comments of postgresql.conf, change the logging destination
- - Following the guides in the comments of pg_hba.conf, allow your database to accept connections from 131.252.0.0/16.
-Then connect to it from another host.

 ### Command line administration

-Use psql to get into the postgresql command line interface.
+Use `psql` to get into the postgresql command line interface.
+To configure the database, you need to connect as the user postgres.
+    `sudo -u postgres psql`

 #### help commands
-   - \? and \h
+   - `\?` and `\h`

 #### getting information about your system
-   - \dS shows all the possible databases you have access to, including all of the ones that postgres keeps for itself
+   - `\dS` shows all the possible databases you have access to, including all of the ones that postgres keeps for itself
-   - \d <database name> describes what kinds of values are in the database
+   - `\d <database name>` describes what kinds of values are in the database
-   - \dfS describes all the functions available to you
+   - `\dfS` describes all the functions available to you
    - info functions: http://www.postgresql.org/docs/9.2/static/functions-info.html
    - administrative functions: http://www.postgresql.org/docs/9.2/static/functions-admin.html
    - variables: everything set in your configuration file is available as a variable in psql

 #### Try It
-   - select * from pg_database;
+   - `select * from pg_database;`
-   - select * from pg_stat_activity;
+   - `select * from pg_stat_activity;`
-   - select * from current_database;
+   - `select * from current_database;`
-   - show all;
+   - `show all;`

 SQL